 How We Determined The Risk Rating

-The classification of each risk category has been defined by measuring the overall level of volatility assumed by each portfolio against Dynamic Planners volatility to risk chart.
+The classification of each risk category has been defined by measuring the overall level of volatility assumed by each portfolio against a recognised volatility to risk chart.

-Each portfolio was assigned one of 5 risk categories based on where they positioned within Dynamic planners 1 to 10 risk level classification:
+Each portfolio was assigned one of 5 risk categories based on where they positioned within a 1 to 10 risk level classification:

 The least chosen option was the very defensive category with the majority of investors selecting a moderate to higher level of risk category, which would support the assumption that, in recent times at least, investors are more likely to take a higher risk approach with their investments as they seek prime returns.